In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Risk Analysis of In-Context Learning

-where $\Lambda_\alpha := \big(L_s\,\Lip(\phi_\theta) + L_c\big)\,\big(\mathrm{diam}(\gU)+\mathrm{diam}(\gC)\big)^{1-\alpha}$. \end{theorem}
+where $\Lambda_\alpha:= \big(L_s \Lip(\phi_\theta) + L_c\big)\big(\mathrm{diam}(\gU)+\mathrm{diam}(\gC)\big)^{1-\alpha}$. \end{theorem}

-This result implies that the Bayes Gap is distributionally Lipschitz: its change across domains is controlled by (i) the smoothness $L$ of the Bayes predictor and (ii) the architectural regularity of $M_\theta$ through $L_s$, $L_c$, and $\Lip(\phi_\theta)$.
-The penalty scales with the prompt-level Wasserstein shift and does not depend on the number of pretraining prompts $N$.
+This result implies that the Bayes Gap is distributionally Lipschitz.
+Its change across domains is controlled by (i) the smoothness $L$ of the Bayes predictor and (ii) the architectural regularity of $M_\theta$ through $L_s$, $L_c$, and $\Lip(\phi_\theta)$.
 In line with the findings of \citet{zhang2024trained} that ICL is susceptible to input-distribution shifts, we find that only the Bayes Gap is affected by such shifts and quantify the magnitude of this effect.
+When moderate domain shift is unavoidable, limiting sensitivity (e.g., via spectral normalization and output clipping) may help mitigate performance degradation.